paldepind/flyd/README.md

 Streams can depend on other streams.
 Instead of calling `stream` with a value as in the above examples we can pass it a function.
-The function calculates a value based on other streams.
+The function calculates a value based on other streams and a new stream results.
 Flyd automatically collects the streams dependencies and updates it whenever a dependency changes.

 ```javascript
 // Create two streams of numbers